korka1980/ai_assistant_script/README.md

 # AI-assistant script
-Simple script for linux to interact with ai-assistant by global hot-key.
+Fast and simple script for linux to interact with ai-assistant by global hot-key.

 ## Getting Started